Minecraft Console ClientMinecraft Console Client

 7. Click Build

-If the build has succeeded, the compiled binary MinecraftClient.exe will be in MinecraftClient/bin/Release/net7.0/win-x64/publish folder.
+If the build succeeds, the published binary MinecraftClient.exe will be in MinecraftClient/bin/Release/net10.0/win-x64/publish/.

 Building using .NET manually without Visual Studio